CESA Resources & Frequently Asked Questions

 In your outcome letter, a rationale should be provided for the specific sanctions assigned in your case.

-Is there any way to get my sanction deadline extended?
+- Is there any way to get my sanction deadline extended?

 CESA can extend your deadline, including the possibility of setting up a payment plan (for monetary sanctions).
 In order to request these adjustments, contact your case manager (the CESA staff that emailed you regarding your case).
 Your case manager can help set up the payment plan and adjust your sanction deadline.
 When you contact your case manager, include the following information: your name, the sanction deadline for which you need an extension, the new date by which you can have it completed (typically no more than two weeks from the original deadline), the reason for the needed extension (e.g. illness), and your plan to complete it on time (e.g. “I have scheduled the required meeting for the day before this proposed new deadline.”)
 Until you hear back in writing, you should assume the original deadline is still in place.

-Are any sanctions reflected on my transcript?
+- Are any sanctions reflected on my transcript?

-• Notation of student conduct action will be made on the transcript whenever a student is expelled or suspended, or in accordance with university policies or applicable laws.
+- Notation of student conduct action will be made on the transcript whenever a student is expelled or suspended, or in accordance with university policies or applicable laws.

-• In Academic Integrity cases, all sanctions except failure of the assignment in question shall be marked on the respondent's academic transcript with the phrase “Academic Dishonesty.”
+- In Academic Integrity cases, all sanctions except failure of the assignment in question shall be marked on the respondent's academic transcript with the phrase “Academic Dishonesty.”

-Will sanctions impact my study abroad plans?
+- Will sanctions impact my study abroad plans?

 It's possible.
-The decision about whether or not a student may study abroad is generally determined by the Office of Study Abroad (OSA) abiding by their outlined study abroad eligibility requirements.
+The decision about whether or not a student may study abroad is generally determined by the Office for Study Abroad (OSA) abiding by their outlined study abroad eligibility requirements.
 OSA does not allow students to study abroad while they are on any disciplinary probation which overlaps with the study abroad program's itinerary dates.
 If a student is currently on disciplinary probation and that probation is projected to end before the start of the student’s study abroad program then the student may be considered "Conditionally Eligible."
 Final approval to study abroad is contingent on successful removal of any probationary status.
 Study abroad programs operated outside of OSA may include different requirements.

-How do I complete my assigned online drug or alcohol course?
+- How do I complete my assigned online drug or alcohol course?

 You will receive a separate email with directions on how to log in online and complete your required course or courses.
 This email will contain more detailed information regarding your course or courses.
 If you are unable to locate the email with instructions or did not receive it, please contact your case manager.

-What happens if I do not complete my sanctions?
+- What happens if I do not complete my sanctions?

 If you do not complete your sanctions, a hold may be placed on your account.
 The hold would typically prevent you from registering for classes, and may also include, but is not limited to preventing you from withdrawing from classes, applying for on-campus housing assignments, or receiving copies of academic transcripts.
 Depending upon the nature of your case, it is possible that additional violations would be alleged for incomplete sanctions.

-Will my scholarship be affected?
+- Will my scholarship be affected?

 Scholarship money is not typically affected, unless a student is suspended or expelled.
 Individual financial aid packages vary.
 For example, if you have a particular private scholarship, that scholarship may have particular requirements.
 Contact the Office of Student Financial Assistance for more information.